pivotal/docs-tap/install-components.md

 or if you want to install additional packages after installing a profile.

-Before installing the packages, ensure that you have completed the prerequisites, configured and verified the cluster, accepted the EULA, and installed the Tanzu CLI with any required plugins.
+Before installing the packages, ensure that you have completed the prerequisites, configured and verified the cluster, accepted the EULA, and installed the Tanzu CLI with any required plug-ins.
 For information, see [Installing part I: Prerequisites, EULA, and CLI](install-general.md).

 + [Install cert-manager, Contour, and FluxCD source controller](#install-prereqs)